Cowboys News App [Android]

 Sure, Gregory did a little more and in one fewer game.
 But you also have to consider how they were used in specific schemes.
 According to Pro Football Reference, Dorance was only used on three QB blitzes while Randy blitzed 12 times in 2021.

 Also, by the time next season starts, Dorance will be just 25 while Randy turns 30 in November.
-Although Gregory's with has reduced his mileage through the years, this is still a major age gap to consider.
+Although Gregory's history with suspensions has reduced his NFL mileage through the years, this is still a major age gap to consider.

 The biggest consideration here, though, is the money.
-Gregory is among the top DE options in and projected to get around $12-$13 million annually in a new deal.
+Gregory is among the top DE options in 2022 free agency and projected to get around $12-$13 million annually in a new deal.
 If Dallas tries to keep him with the franchise tag, that number skyrockets to around $20 million for next year.

 The market for Armstrong, a relative unknown, shouldn't be too competitive.
 But he proved last year that he can make impact plays and could perhaps increase production with a more featured role on .